stepps00/green-data/README.md

 # green-data

-Aggregated open data of parks, open spaces, and similarly designated land.

-### data

-Shapefiles, partitioned by country.

-### source

-JSON files with data source, licensing information, and external links.
+This repository contains aggregated data of parks, open spaces, and areas with similar designations.
+This data is openly licensed and sourced from a variety of organizations, but please review all source information for any attribution requirements.

+Today, data is available per country, in shapefile format, with a limited set of properties.

 ### coverage